cosma/simple-state-machine/README.md

 =================================================

 - A Simple State Machine without persistence and timeouts.
-- States can be defined to modify the Data Structure object.
+- States can modify a Data object which will be injected in the initial State.
 - The State Machine graph can be visualised in a UML diagram generated in different formats.